kaievns/nikolay.rocks/pages/Mighty Hacks/2016-01-22-testing-express-async.md

 you end up in the world of pain and ugliness.

 Not to worry though.
-Everything you need to make your testing live enjoyable is already here, you just need wrap the `supertest` stuff into a promise!
-For example create a `helper.js` file somewhere in your testing environment that has something like this:
+Everything you need to make your testing live enjoyable is already here.
+You just need to wrap the `supertest` stuff into a promise!
+For example, create a `helper.js` file somewhere in your testing environment that has something like this:

 ```js